-Growth vs. value.
-Weighing the merits of these two competing investment styles is like deciding between Batman vs. Superman.
+Growth or value.
+Weighing the merits of these 2 competing investment styles is like choosing between Batman and Superman.
 You want both.

-Both growth and value stocks can maximize value for investors, but the two schools of investing take different approaches.
+Both growth and value stocks can maximize value for investors, but the 2 schools of investing take different approaches.

-Growth investors are attracted to companies that are expected to grow faster (either by revenues, cash flows, and definitely by profits by in the future) than the rest.
-As growth is the priority, companies reinvest earnings on themselves in order to expand, in the form of new workers, equipment, or acquisitions.
+Growth investors are attracted to companies that are expected to grow faster (either by revenues or cash flows, and definitely by profits) than the rest.
+As growth is the priority, companies reinvest earnings in themselves in order to expand, in the form of new workers, equipment, and acquisitions.

-Value investing is about finding diamonds in the rough -- companies whose stock prices don't necessarily reflect their fundamental worth.
-Value investors seek businesses trading at a share price that's considered a bargain, and as time goes on the market will properly recognize the company's value and the price will rise.
+Value investing is about finding diamonds in the rough—companies whose stock prices don't necessarily reflect their fundamental worth.
+Value investors seek businesses trading at a share price that's considered a bargain.
+As time goes on, the market will properly recognize the company's value and the price will rise.

-- Less risky – They have already proven an ability to generate profits based on a proven business model.
-Stock price appreciation isn't guaranteed though – maybe investors have properly priced the stock already.
+- Less risky: They have already proven an ability to generate profits based on a proven business model.
+Stock price appreciation isn't guaranteed, though—investors may have properly priced the stock already.